carolzama/carol_zama/README.md

 - 🤔 I’m looking for help with Large Language Models in the area of news articles 'cause maybe there isn't a lot.

-- 💬 Ask me about Machine Learning and Artificial Inteligence or Python, I'm very appasionate about this technology's areas.
+- 💬 Ask me about Machine Learning and Artificial Intelligence or Python, I'm very appasionate about this technology's areas.

 - 📫 How to reach me: DM me on [LinkedIn](www.linkedin.com/in/carol-zapata)